followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/tooltip/customizeTooltip.md

 ===========================================================================

 <!--shortDescription-->
-Allows you to change the appearance of specified tooltips.
+Allows you to change tooltip appearance.
 <!--/shortDescription-->

 <!--fullDescription-->